How to Sell Digital Products Online with Google Drive and PayPal

 There are few other mandatory fields in the sheet.
 Choose your default currency, the shipping preference (whether you want to capture the address on the buyer), specify your brand name and the soft descriptor (this will show in the credit card statement of the buyer).

-Go to the Digital Goods menu in the sheet (it is near the Help menu) and choose Test PayPal Configuration to verify the PayPal-Google Sheets connection.
+Go to the Digital Goods menu in the sheet (it is near the Help menu) and choose Test PayPal Configuration to verify if the PayPal and Google Sheets connection is working.

 Step 4: Add your Digital Products

 Switch to the “Items” sheet and enter the default tax rate in the cell E1.
-Next, add one or more products in the sheet.
+Next, add one or more products in the sheet, one per row.
 You only need to specify the price of the item in column D, the Tax and Total Amount is automatically calculated based on the tax rate set in E1.

-To attach files to your digital product, highlight the Files column, then go to the Digital Goods menu and choose Attach Drive Files.
+To attach files to your digital product, highlight the cell in the Files column, then go to the Digital Goods menu and choose Attach Drive Files.
 It opens the Google File picker and you can select one or more files from your Google Drive that will be sent to the buyer after they purchase the corresponding product.

 Step 4: Create the Tax Invoice Template